TurkeyTickle/tt-stack/README.md

 The `.vscode` directory contains `launch.json` and `tasks.json` files that tell VS Code how to build the application and launch the application in a browser window that can be debugged directly from VS Code.
 To run the dev server and launch a debuggable browser window, go to the `Run and Debug` tab in the sidebar in VSCode, select either `Debug Client (Edge)` or `Debug Client (Chrome)`,  then press the `F5` key.
 You should now be able to set breakpoints in React code in VS Code.

-If you don't need a debugger and would rather just start the dev server and open the page in a browser manually, you can run the default build task by pressing `ctrl+shift+b` (windows) or `cmd+shift+b` (mac), or you can run the `pnpm run dev` command from a terminal at the project root.
+If you don't need a debugger and would rather just start the dev server and open the page in a browser manually, you can run the default build task by pressing `ctrl+shift+b` (windows) or `cmd+shift+b` (mac), or you can run the `bun run dev` command from a terminal at the project root.
 Both methods run the same command.

-Either way, as long as the `pnpm run dev` command is running, Vite will hot reload the browser tab whenever changes are saved.
+Either way, as long as the `bun run dev` command is running, Vite will hot reload the browser tab whenever changes are saved.

 ## Components